 We believe it is not what an exceptional art portfolio looks like that makes it unique, it is what that exceptional portfolio thinks like that makes each of our students distinct.

-Within the Visual Arts Department framework of studio practice, critique, and exhibition students develop skills to articulate their ideas and process and are encouraged to become self-directed in pursuing their own subject matter and concept areas in their artwork.
+Within the Visual Arts Department framework of studio practice, critique, and exhibition, students develop skills to articulate their ideas and process.
+They are encouraged to become self-directed in pursuing their own subject matter and concept areas in their artwork.
 Each student takes classes in Drawing and Design and selects from electives in Printmaking, Painting, Sculpture and Interdisciplinary Arts.

 During the early years of the Visual Arts Program, students develop technical facility with various mediums and art forms.
 In advanced years, students develop a portfolio and create a body of work for a Senior Exhibition.
 Throughout the four years, students participate in traditional intensive figure drawing workshops and conversely are introduced and engage with contemporary art making practices.
 Photoshop and digital mediums are integrated into across the Visual Arts curriculum.
 Students regularly showcase their work through professional juried exhibitions, school exhibitions and outside opportunities.